dujanhung/api-doc-converter/doc.md

 ◇
 ```

-represents a regex from an input MD file.
+represents a regex from the input file.

 # <code>◘</code>